 IBERDROLA, A BENCHMARK FOR GREEN BONDS

-Iberdrola is an international benchmark in this type of financing: we are the largest private issuer of green bonds in the world in the last two years.
-We thus have more than 8,000 million euros of green financing via capital markets issued since April 2014, when we were the first Spanish company to pin down a placement of green bonds.
+Iberdrola has issued a total of 11 green bonds, making the company an international benchmark in this type of funding.
+We have over 8 billion euros of green financing issued via capital markets since April 2014, when we became the first Spanish company to pin down a placement of green bonds.

 Installation of Andalusia II substation in East Anglia ONE.